When is the last time you spent time alone with your spouse where you weren’t asleep or completely distracted?

 What is your favorite date idea?
 Schedule it on your calendar today.

-Marci Payne, MA, LPC specializes in individual relationship counseling for men who want to be the best husband they can be and for women who want to stop making the same relationship mistakes.
+Marci Payne, MA, LPC specializes in individual relationship counseling for men who want to be the best husband they can be and for women who want to stop taking all the blame in their relationships.
 Schedule your free 15-minute phone consult with Marci to determine if working with a counselor near you can help you love yourself and your relationships again.